PRC loses to Gulfport 42-14 on the road - Picayune Item

 The score was close for the majority of the game.

-Quarterback Cam Brunson hit running back Destin Coleman for a long touchdown pass in the second quarter, which was followed up by a short touchdown run from wide receiver Tyce Yarborough in the third quarter.
+Quarterback Cam Brunson hit running back Destin Coleman for a long touchdown pass in the second quarter, which was followed up by a short touchdown run from Peyton Thigpen in the third quarter.
 The score was 21-14 in favor of the Admirals heading into the fourth, but 21 unanswered points in that quarter by Gulfport led to the team earning its first win of the season.

 “I thought we battled really hard for 42 minutes.
 The last 6 minutes of the game it seemed like we kind of threw in the towel.
 We didn’t respond really well to some adversity we had.
 Developing a 48-minute mentality is going to be something we harp on this week,” Head Coach Jacob Owen said.
 Owen said there is still plenty of improvement to be made on both sides of the ball, and offensively the team needs to execute better.